xentek/wp-orphanage/readme.txt

 == Changelog ==

+= 1.1 =
+* Bug Fix: Used the wrong property from $wpdb to get the table prefix.
+This release fixes that bug and cleans up the code some.
+Thanks to [Vince](http://www.alphak.net/) for helping track this down.

 = 1.0.1 =
 * Bug Fix: Options page only worked when your table prefix was 'wp_'.
 Dynamically retrieves the table prefix now, and should work for all set-ups.